Biosolids Spreading Deadly Prion Disease

 - The cows were old dairy cows (actually the case in Alberta is a beef cow) and they never entered the food chain.
 So don’t worry, your hamburger is safe.
 Do you want fries with that?

 - We isolated the farms where the cows came from and we identified all of the offspring from the infected animals.
 They’re happy and healthy.

 - We suspect that these cows got hold of some old feed that was contaminated.
 We won’t let it happen again.

 - Again, the system and your tax dollars are hard at work serving and protecting–something.

-Now let’s dissect this patented response above and start demanding the truth.
+Now let’s dissect this patented response above and start demanding the truth and reform.
 First of all, there is no such thing as an isolated case of prion disease.
 That’s the equivalent of saying that you can contain radioactive fallout from a nuclear bomb.
 Prions from just one victim are impossible to contain.
-And the sources that exposed each victim so far obviously are not contained.
+And the sources that exposed each victim are not contained.
 As the saying goes, “do the math.”
-Pandora’s box is wide open and it is impossible to contain the prions that are escaping and multiplying daily.
+Pandora’s box is wide open and it is impossible to contain the prions that are released and multiplying daily.

 In theory, everything downstream and downwind from infected farms also is exposed because prions are microscopic.
 Officials who claim that these (and past instances) are isolated and contained should be fired for incompetency and charged with reckless endangerment of the public health and bioterrorism.